brunojamelli/GitfootJogador/README.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!

-- ⚛️ **React Js** — A JavaScript library for building user interfaces
+This application proves the possibility of players to register on the gitfoot platform as well as to visualize the scouts next to it.

-- ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS
+- **firebase-database** — A real-time database for web and mobile applications.
-- 💹 **Node Js** — A web framework for Node Js
+- **firebase-ui-auth** —
+a library that provides both the backend and frontend ready to login with providers from various social networks.
+- **maps-utils** — Library for using maps and real-time location api from google maps.

 ## Getting started